Santosh1176/appstek-assignments/README.md

 - **Using cuelang, demonstrate how to build manifest files for an application and also how to verify manifest files with multiple varieties of conditions.**
     - [x] Validate Kubernetes manifests
-    - [] Generate Kubernetes MAnifests
+    - [ ] Generate Kubernetes Manifests

 - [x] **Demonstrate how to use kustomize + helm to deploy Prometheus onto k8s**